Supramolecular Analytical Chemistry

 Contact: Prof. Ivo Leito, firstname.lastname@example.org

-Our supramolecular analytical chemistry research focuses on the design and synthesis of sensitive and selective anion binding receptors and accurate binding constant measurements.
-Initial research was first started in our group in 2012 and was mainly based on indolocarbazole based receptors and acetate anion as a target analyte.
+Our supramolecular analytical chemistry research focuses on the design and synthesis of sensitive and selective anion binding receptors.
+Initial research was first started in our group in 2012 and was mainly based on indolocarbazole based receptors and the acetate anion as a target analyte.
 From 2013 we started to include more urea and carbazole fragments and increase the diversity of structures both from receptors and anions.
+Since 2016 we have additionally researched macrocyclic architectures.

 One of our main advancements in this field has been the development of two highly accurate binding affinity measurement methods: UV-Vis spectrophotometric binding affinity measurement method and NMR spectrometric binding affinity measurement method.
 Instead of measuring binding constant directly, differences between binding affinities between two or more receptors towards target analyte are measured.
 Such technique enables overcoming some of the systematic effects associated with absolute binding constant measurements and obtaining binding constant values with much higher accuracy.